skuqre/nikke-font-generator/src/pages/privacy.md

 ## I. What does the site get from me?

 **Nothing identifiable**.
-However, the [Dialogue Generator](/nikke-font-generator/dialogue/) and the [Blabla Generator](/nikke-font-generator/blabla/) have a "Website Hit Counter" at the bottom of their page.
+However, the [Dialogue Generator](/nikke-font-generator/dialogue/), [Blabla Generator](/nikke-font-generator/blabla/), and the [Banner Generator](/nikke-font-generator/banner/) have a "Website Hit Counter" at the bottom of their page.
 The number on the counter increases whenever the page gets a visit.
 Visits are non-unique, so a page refresh counts as a visit.

 <br>